 It is important to emphasise that plasterboard is not known for cracking unless an external force acts upon it.
 When compared to other building materials, it is dimensionally quite stable, which means it exhibits relatively small changes of dimension in response to variation in temperature or humidity, even during unusually hot and dry summers.

 When plasterboard cracks, it displays the effects of movement elsewhere in the building structure or sub-frame.

-All buildings are subject to movement and experience small changes in dimensions and minor plasterboard cracks are often the result of the building settling over time.
-The truth is that all buildings will display a certain amount of superficial plasterboard cracking as the settling process continues.
+All buildings are subject to movement and experience small changes in dimensions, and minor plasterboard cracks are often the result of the building settling over time.
+The truth is that all buildings will display a certain amount of superficial plasterboard cracking as this settling process continues.